 Mycotoxins are hazardous to your health.
-That’s why you should have a specialist like Street Heating and Cooling look at your air conditioner and ductwork and clean it when recommended.
+That’s why you should have a pro like Street Heating and Cooling examine your air conditioner and ductwork and clean it when necessary.

-Our Pros Can Eliminate Strange Air Conditioner Smells Quickly
+Our Pros Can Get Rid of Weird Air Conditioner Smells Quickly.

-You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
-When you need relief from your noxious air conditioner, give us a call at 605-206-3915.
-We’ll diagnose the issue quickly and take care of it at a reasonable.
+You deserve to be cozy in your house and shouldn’t have an air conditioner that smells bad.
+When you are seeking relief from your noxious air conditioner, give us a call at 605-206-3915.
+We’ll figure out the problem quickly and take care of it at a fair price.